Domestic rabbit: Breeds

 As of 2017, there were at least 305 breeds of domestic rabbit in 70 countries around the world.
-The American Rabbit Breeders Association currently recognizes 52 rabbit breeds and the British Rabbit Council recognizes 106.
+The American Rabbit Breeders Association currently recognises 52 rabbit breeds and the British Rabbit Council recognises 106.
 Selective breeding has produced rabbits ranging in size from dwarf to giant.
 Across the world, rabbits are raised as livestock (in cuniculture) for their meat, pelts, and wool, and also by fanciers and hobbyists as pets.

 Rabbits have been selectively bred since ancient times to achieve certain desired characteristics.
-Variations include size and body shape, coat type (including hair length and texture), coat color, ear carriage (erect or lop), and ear length.
+Variations include size and body shape, coat type (including hair length and texture), coat colour, ear carriage (erect or lop), and ear length.
 As with any animal, domesticated rabbits' temperaments vary in such factors as energy level and novelty seeking.

 Many genetic defects in the domestic rabbit (such as dental problems in the Holland Lop breed) are due to recessive genes.
 Genetics are carefully tracked by fanciers who show rabbits, to breed out defects.